Kevin Love NBA Playoffs Player Props: Heat vs. Nuggets

 Kevin Love Insights vs. the Nuggets

-- Defensively, the Nuggets are ranked eighth in the NBA, giving up 112.5 points per contest.
+- Love's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Conceding 40.8 rebounds per contest, the Nuggets are the best squad in the league.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.

-- Looking at assists, the Nuggets have given up 25.7 per game, 15th in the league.
+- On the boards, the Nuggets have allowed 40.8 rebounds per game, which is best in the NBA.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the league.
+- Allowing 11.4 made 3-pointers per contest, the Nuggets are the third-ranked team in the league.

 Kevin Love vs. the Nuggets